 - Cons: rather expensive, camera dedicated exclusively to IR photography

 Once you have decided to have your camera converted, your next question will be: Who can I contact to have my camera converted?
-Here is a list of companies known to offer camera conversions:
+You will find all the details in my article Infrared Camera Conversion Service: The Ultimate Provider List.

 Which company should I choose?